Alan Parks: Career

 Parks' ileal-pouch anal anastomosis (IPAA) was an advancement in colorectal surgery building off both the ileum-anal anastomosis from the 1940s and the Koch pouch, or continent ileostomy first performed by Finnish surgeon Dr Nils Kock in Sweden during 1969.
-With the ileal pouch-anal anastomosis (IPAA), Parks' added the construction of a reservoir or ‘pouch’ made from 40-50 centimetres of the small bowel (ileum) immediately above the excised colon and rectum before performing the anastomosis between the ileal pouch and the anus.
+With the ileal pouch-anal anastomosis (IPAA), Parks' added the construction of a reservoir or 'pouch' made from 40-50 centimetres of the small bowel (ileum) immediately above the excised colon and rectum before performing the anastomosis between the ileal pouch and the anus.
 This not only restored anal evacuation but was intended to improve the patient's function by reducing the frequency of defaecation, as was reported to be high from the ileum-anal anastomosis (without pouch) as described by Ravich and Sabiston in 1947.

-The first article published on ileo-anal pouch surgery was authored by Parks and his colleague, Professor John Nicholls, who also contributed to the development of the pouch procedure, in the British Medical Journal in 1978.
+The first article published on ileo-anal pouch surgery was authored by Parks and his colleague, John Nicholls, who also contributed to the development of the pouch procedure, in the British Medical Journal in 1978.
 The first five people with pouches, all S-pouches, were included in the study.

 Parks is also known for a number of other contributions to colorectal surgery including his 1954 description of haemorrhoid treatment explaining a new submucous procedure which was dubbed "Parks' painless proctoplasty".
 His research into the treatment of anal incontinence and fistula-in-ano also had a lasting impact on the practice of colorectal surgery.

 Parks was elected president of the Royal College of Surgeons in 1980.
 The same year he was awarded the Ernst Jung Prize for Medicine.